Rachel Lee (actress)

+Early life and education

+Lee lived in Quarry Bay, Hong Kong Island in her early years.
+When Lee was in primary school, she moved to Tai Hang Lie Tak Estate Tak Chuen House.
+She originally attended a primary school in Happy Valley, but because she suffered from motion sickness when riding the Hong Kong Tram, she transferred to a primary school near her home to complete her studies.

+Career

-She started playing small roles in Hong Kong movies in the 1980s.
+Lee started playing small roles in Hong Kong movies in the 1980s.
 Her first role as a lead actress was in Devoted to You.
 After secondary school, she continued to play young teenagers in the 1980s until 1990.
-In the early 90s she actively participated in erotic comedy films such as Sex and Zen 2 and Crazy Love.
-Due to her age she can only be found today working in mainstream Hong Kong cinema.
+In the early 90s, she participated in erotic films such as Crazy Love, The Spirit of Love, Girls Unbutton and Sex and Zen 2.
+She continues to work in Hong Kong cinema.
 Her performance in Ordinary Heroes earned her a Golden Horse Award in 1999 for Best Actress.

 In an interview with FHM, Lee revealed that her parents were Indonesian Hakka of Meixian ancestry.